 Parse RSS feeds for updates

-Find movie recommendations based on a title
+Find book recommendations based on title

 Generate movie recommendations based on ratings